 If you do fish with braid we do recommend a fluorocarbon leader for most fishing, and there is an article on what fishing line and test weight for a selection of species here.

-If you want to know which braid we use and recommend we have linked below.
-Its XXXXXX and a nice solid mid range priced brand.
+If you want to know which braid we use and recommend, we have linked below.
+It’s a nice solid mid range priced brand.

 Use A Texas Rig